Audit of the CFPB’s Consumer Response Operations

 The preliminary objective of the audit is to determine if GSA implemented guidance from the Centers for Disease Control and Prevention and the U.S. Environmental Protection Agency, as well as followed GSA policies, to ensure the water is safe in GSA-controlled facilities after decreased occupancy from the COVID-19 pandemic.

-Monitoring of the Federal Reserve’s Lending Facilities
+Monitoring of the Federal Reserve’s Lending Programs

 In response to the economic effects of the coronavirus pandemic, the Federal Reserve recently announced that it would create new lending facilities to provide loans to employers, certain businesses, and communities across the country to support the U.S. economy.
 Specifically, the following programs have been created or are in development: the Main Street Lending Program, the Paycheck Protection Program Liquidity Facility, the Municipal Liquidity Facility, the Primary Market Corporate Credit Facility, and the Secondary Market Corporate Credit Facility.
 We are initiating an active monitoring effort of these programs to gain an understanding of operational, governance, reputational, and financial matters associated with them.
 Through this monitoring effort, we will refine our focus on the programs and identify areas for future audits or evaluations.
 Some of the topics we are considering include the design, operation, governance, and oversight of the lending programs; data collection and reporting associated with the programs; and the effect of the programs on the Board’s supervision and regulation activities.